realworldocaml/book/en/12a-json.md

 <sidebar>
 <title>Functional Combinators</title>

-Combinators are a design patternt that crops up quite often in functional programming.
+Combinators are a design pattern that crops up quite often in functional programming.
 John Hughes defines them as "a function which builds program fragments from program fragments".
 In a functional language, this generally means higher-order functions that combine other functions to apply useful